 - PhD.
-Organization, Information, and Learning Sciences (Anticipated Graduation: May 2022), University of New Mexico (UNM), Albuquerque, NM.
+Organization, Information, and Learning Sciences (currently ABD; Anticipated Graduation: December 2022), University of New Mexico (UNM), Albuquerque, NM.

 - M.S.
 Statistics (May 2020), University of New Mexico (UNM), Albuquerque, NM.
 Thesis title: “A Statistical Analysis of the UNM FACETS Design Identity & Beliefs Survey Data”